gradle/gradle/subprojects/docs/src/docs/release/notes.md

 To do this it tries to rely on the operating system's [file system events](userguide/gradle_daemon.html#sec:daemon_watch_fs) whenever possible.
 However, these events can be unreliable in some environments, which could cause Gradle to ignore some changes.
 To prevent this, Gradle now makes a change to the file system whenever it first starts watching something.
-If a file system event does not arrive about the change by the start of the next build, Gradle concludes that file system events are unreliable, and will fall back to checking files involved in the build for changes.
+If a file system event for this change does not arrive by the start of the next build, Gradle concludes that file system events are unreliable, and will fall back to checking the file system for files involved in the build for changes.

 <a name="plugin-development-improvements"></a>
 ## Plugin development improvements